 Diane joined FCPC in 2018.
-Her ministry focuses on spiritual growth for all ages as well as our digital footprint and engagement with the larger community.
-Before coming to Falls Church, she served First Presbyterian Church in Columbia, TN, the Mule Capital of the World.
+Her ministry focuses on spiritual growth for children, youth, adults, and families as well as our digital footprint and engagement with the larger community.
+Diane previously served First Presbyterian Church in Columbia, TN, the Mule Capital of the World.
 While in Columbia, Diane studied at Memphis Theological Seminary through the Center for Youth Ministry Training earning a Masters of Youth Ministry degree.
-She loves helping all people (especially children and teenagers) know that they are loved more deeply than they could ever understand by God.
-When she’s not thinking, speaking, or talking about children and youth ministry, she’s probably playing a sport or relaxing with her fiancée, Paige, and their cat PAL, short for President Abraham Lincoln, and their puppy, Kettle Corn.
+She loves helping all people (especially children and teenagers) know they are loved more deeply than they could ever understand by God.
+When she’s not thinking, speaking, or talking about children and youth ministry, she’s probably playing a sport or relaxing with her wife, Paige, their cat PAL, short for President Abraham Lincoln, and their puppy, Kettle Corn.